Ashley Williams' name comes directly from Ash's full name in the Evil Dead series.

 The Reaper lasers, particularly in 3, sound very similar to the alien tripods in 2005 The War of the Worlds film.

 The Krogan story of them being used against the insect like Rachnai then efforts to limit them spreading, coupled with their toad like appearance, resembles the story of the cane toad introduced to Australia to control the cane beetle then efforts to stop them.

-The First Contact War was an event triggered between humans and another intelligent spacefaring species (the Turians) when they encounter each other for the first time; a misunderstanding occurred that ended in violence and triggered an interstellar war that shaped the political landscape and left a lot of mutual distrust between Humans and Turians for decades to come.
-This is eerily similar to the Earth/Minbari war in Babylon 5 where humans encounter the Minbari for the first time and a misunderstanding ends in violence leading to an interstellar war that shaped the political landscape and caused a lot of mutual distrust between humans and Minbari for the next decade.
-The difference is that in Mass Effect, the humans managed to hold their own against the Turians and the war was called off before the Turians could bring the full brunt of their fleet, whereas the Minbari nearly exterminated the human race in Babylon 5.
+The First Contact War was an event triggered between humans and another intelligent spacefaring species (the turians) when they encounter each other for the first time; a misunderstanding occurred that ended in violence and triggered an interstellar war that shaped the political landscape and left a lot of mutual distrust between humans and turians for decades to come.
+This is similar to the Earth/Minbari war in Babylon 5 where humans encounter the Minbari for the first time and a misunderstanding ends in violence leading to an interstellar war that shaped the political landscape and caused a lot of mutual distrust between humans and Minbari for the next decade.
+The difference is that in Mass Effect, the humans were bailed out by asari diplomats before the turians could sweep in with their tens of thousands of ships to smash the Systems Alliance's mere two hundred ships, leaving the actual war a mere skirmish, whereas the Minbari unleashed a horrific Curb-Stomp Battle on the Earth Alliance and nearly exterminated the human race in Babylon 5.